NickyMeuleman/nicky-blog/content/json-schema/index.md

 }
 ```

-The value for `$schema` defines which version of the JSON-schema spec is being used.
+The `$schema` value here defines which version of the JSON-schema spec is being used.

 An empty file is boring, the code beneath adds a few contraints to our `driver.json`